Camino FAQs Articles

 You’ve reached Santiago de Compostela.
 The scallop shell is tucked safely in your bag, your boots are dusted with miles of Spanish soil, and your final stamp has been inked.
 But now that the walking is over — what do you wear?

 After weeks of repeating the same outfits, many pilgrims find themselves surprisingly unsure about what to wear once the Camino is finished.
-Should you dress for ...
+Should you ...

 Read More